 More people visit BCC than LCC annually, but winter in Big Cottonwood Canyon isn’t just for those hitting the slopes at the ski resorts.
 Thousands of backcountry skiers, snowshoers, winter hikers, photographers, and more visit the canyon each year to experience its untouched winter beauty.
 Implementing a toll without offering robust public transit options would disproportionately impact these non-resort users who rely on Big Cottonwood Canyon for recreation and respite.
 Save Our Canyons advocates that any tolling should be paired with expanded public transit options—such as frequent, reliable bus service—to ensure that no group of canyon visitors is financially barred from accessing these public lands.

 For any tolling to be equitable, it must consider the diverse users who rely on the canyon, especially those who might not be able to shoulder additional costs.
 Transportation solutions should prioritize interconnected systems that provide access for everyone, regardless of their destination in the canyon.
-To do this, additional bus routes should connect to existing
+To do this, additional bus routes should connect to existing transit nodes across the Salt Lake Valley.

 Connected Transportation Planning Across Canyons